jaredpalmer/formik/docs/api/formik.md

 #### `setValues: (fields: React.SetStateAction<{ [field: string]: any }>, shouldValidate?: boolean) => void`

-Set `values` imperatively.
+Set `values` imperatively. `field` can be either the new value object or a function that takes the current values as an argument and allows you to return a new value object based on the current form values.
 Calling this will trigger validation to run if `validateOnChange` is set to `true` (which it is by default).
 You can also explicitly prevent/skip validation by passing a second argument as `false`.

 #### `status?: any`